Research

 • capacity of the researcher/s to complete research as proposed

-• operational impost and burden to us
+• operational impost and burden to the department

 • risks for departmental clients and staff are identified and mitigated by researchers